 The sample(s) should be representative of the area.
-Or, collect a sample from trees with similar visible problems to determine if there is a plant nutrition and/or pH problem.
+Or, collect a sample from trees with similar visible problems to determine if there is a plant nutrition, soil pH, or other problem.
 Select 5 or more trees to sample from.
 Mark the trees for sampling in following years or to return to and manage the problem.